gnu-octave/statistics/README.md

 ## 3. Install statistics

-To install the latest release (1.7.0) you need Octave (>=7.2.0) installed on your system.
+To install the latest release, you need Octave (>=7.2.0) installed on your system.
 Install it by typing:

   `pkg install -forge statistics`